MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

 ## CollectionsController

-Sketch of what I think we need and why:

 - The compute controller only needs a CollectionsController.
 It has a much reduced interface, compared to current StorageController.
 Greatly reducing surface area/coupling between the two.